CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 These add-ons can be migrated using the [Migration Tool]({{< ref "/administrate/database-migration" >}}).

 Once your migration is over, the services connecting to the add-on might be impacted by an increased latency due to DNS updates.
 The domain of your add-on will have its DNS records changed but it will take up to 1 hour for them to propagate.
-This means that during that time, your services might still connect to the old zone which will then redirect to the target zone where your database has been migrated.
+This means that during that time, your services might still connect to the old zone, which will then redirect to the target zone where your database has been migrated.

 ### Jenkins, Elasticsearch, Cellar, Pulsar